-Selecting an event enables the user to specify an action though an example of input and output, which the system generalizes.
+Selecting an event enables the user to specify an action using an example of an input and the corresponding output, which the system generalizes.

 During the modification of the game state, the system draws two versions of objects being changed.
 The first version shows the original state of objects (input); the second state is the transformed state of the objects (output).
 It is possible to modify either the input or the output.
+However, the user mostly only changes the output state, as the input state is often the current state before adding a rule.
 To switch between these two, the developer toggles the input/output button.